 These two photos were taken inside a rescue shelter in Denia, Spain.
 (All are not alike.)

 Because these dogs are not only devoted but also highly intelligent, some of their hunter-owners will take extreme measures to keep them from applying their wit and devotion to finding their way back home after abandonment.
 For example, podencos and galgos have been found with their legs broken so that they can’t get back home, or their eyes gouged out so they can’t see to get back home.
-Some have been set on fire as a means of free euthanasia, many are hanged from trees, some have their mouths pried permanently open so that they cannot eat, and one recently had its throat slit in front of a rescue worker, apparently out of spite.
+Some have been set on fire as a means of free euthanasia, many are hanged from trees, some have their mouths pried permanently open so that they cannot eat, and at least one has had its throat slit in front of a rescue worker, apparently out of spite.
 They are often hit by cars and left in the road to suffer until dead.
-Sadly, the best outcome for those of them not turned into a rescue group may be that they are left to wander the countryside–unharmed in the beginning, perhaps, but starving and declining day by day.
-The shelters are often for-profit, which raises some interesting questions in the rescue community.
+Sadly, the best outcome for those of them not turned into a legitimate rescue group may be that they are left to wander the countryside–unharmed in the beginning, perhaps, but starving and declining day by day.
+The shelters in Spain often are for-profit, which raises some interesting questions in the rescue community.